Unimodular measures on the space of all Riemannian manifolds: Introduction

 See \S \ref{pdsec} for the proof.
 Here, $T^1 \mathcal M^d$ is the space of isometry classes of rooted unit tangent bundles $(T^1M,p,v)$, where $v\in T_p^1 M$.
 Each fiber $T^ 1_p M$ of comes with a natural Riemannian metric induced by the inner product on $T_p M$, and we write $\omega_{M,p}$ for the associated Riemannian measure on $T ^ 1_p M $.
 Then $\tilde \mu$ is the measure on $T ^ 1\mathcal M^d$ defined by the equation $d\tilde\mu =\omega_{M, p} \, d\mu.$ The geodesic flows on individual $T^1M $ combine to give a continuous flow and this is the geodesic flow referenced in the statement of the theorem.

 This theorem is an analogue of a result in graph theory.
-The space $\mathcal E_d$ of graphs with a distinguished oriented edge projects onto $\mathcal G_d $, where the map replaces a distinguished edge with its original vertex.
+Let $\mathcal G_d \subset \mathcal G$ be the space of isometry classes of pointed $d$-regular graphs.
+The associated space $\mathcal E_d$ of $d$-regular graphs with a distinguished oriented edge projects onto $\mathcal G_d $, where the map replaces a distinguished edge with its original vertex.
 For each $(G,v) \in \mathcal G_d$, the uniform probability measure on the set of $d$ edges originating at $v$ quotients to a probability measure on the fiber over $(G,v)$ in $\mathcal E_d$.
 Integrating these fiber measures against $\mu$ gives a measure $\tilde\mu $ on $\mathcal E $, and Aldous-Lyons \cite {Aldousprocesses} proved that $\mu $ is unimodular if and only if $\tilde\mu $ is invariant under the map $\mathcal E \to \mathcal E $ that switches the orientation of the distinguished edge.